Nacho-Seg/NYC-Yellow-Taxi-Trips-Data/README.md

 # NYC-Yellow-Taxi-Trips-Data
-Calculate all the trips over the 0.9 percentil
+Calculate all the trips over the 0.9 percentile

 ## Components